eleanor-clifford/ellie.clifford.lol/blog/0010-original-music/index.md

 Also, ground loops suck (and analog electronics in general sucks).
-I wanted to record the guitar both directly and through a physical amp, but without an isolated buffer splitter on the guitar output---which is expensive to buy or time consuming to build---connecting to two outputs creates a horrible ground loop between between the two devices, which just kills the audio quality.
+I wanted to record the guitar both directly and through a physical amp, but without an isolated buffer splitter on the guitar output --- which is expensive to buy or time consuming to build --- connecting to two outputs creates a horrible ground loop between between the two devices, which just kills the audio quality.
 Oh well.